vega/falcon/README.md

 Crossfilter millions of records without latencies.
 This is a new version of [Falcon](https://github.com/vega/falcon) with cleaned up APIs and reusable components.

+For current mockups and architecture choices, go to this [Figma Page](https://www.figma.com/file/0fErf0QvmhpgNGrCwFM3hZ/falcon2?node-id=3%3A2).
+Ask @xnought if you need editing permission.

 ### Falcon 2 – Getting Started

 `yarn dev` will start the dev server and open the browser.